 *These requirements will not prepare PN graduates to continue their nursing education in the ADN program.
 Students interested in continuing their education in the ADN program should take the biology needed for the ADN program.

-For important, detailed information about applying to the clinical program, please go to Health Science and Nursing Resources.
+For important, detailed information about applying to the clinical program and TEAS testing, please go to Health Care Resources.

 |GENERAL EDUCATION COURSES||Credit Hours|